Garrett County Court Records

 Are Court Records Public In Garrett County

-- Certain family law matters
+- Certain family law matters including adoption proceedings

-- Records containing personal identifying information
+- Records containing sensitive personal information as defined in Maryland Rule 16-934

 How To Find Court Records in Garrett County in 2025